Cultural diplomacy strategies and why they are important

 I am very curious about what you have just shared.
 Why do you think Vietnam decided to focus on Japan after the collapse of the Soviet Union?

 Vietnam and Japan began to have official diplomatic relations in 1973.
 Since then, the two countries have gone through many ups and downs.
-Especially, our relationship was quite ‘frosty’ during the period when Vietnam was sanctioned economically between 1979-1980.
+Especially, our relationship was quite ‘frosty’ during the period when Vietnam was sanctioned economically after 1979-1980.
 At that time, our partners were mainly the Socialist Bloc Eastern European countries.
 After the collapse of the Soviet Union, the Vietnamese government decided to tighten our diplomatic relations with other nations, including Japan – a country that has geographic proximity to Vietnam and entailed plenty of opportunities and potentials for our development.

 You mentioned that Japan entails plenty of opportunities and potentials for Vietnam’s development.
 What do you think Vietnam can benefit from a strong relationship with Japan?